dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/guidelines.md

 <div class='example_fr fr_yes' id='example_fr_2'></div>

 #### 2. Remind respondents why you're sending them a message.
 When a respondent opens your message, you have just a few seconds to hold their attention.
-If it's been a while since you've contacted them, they may not remember who you are.
-Use the first sentence of your message to remind them why you're contacting them.
+If it's been a while since they have heard from you, they may not remember who you are.
+The first sentence of your message should explain why you're reaching out.

 #### 3. Keep your messages short and succinct.